rakeshkelmMedia/onTheMove/README.md

-Visual media - from On the move
+Visual media - from, On the move

 Rakesh Kukatla, Independent interest and Militia (Suc-king)

+Visuals - from, Accounts

 https://visuals.planet.militia

-Visuals - from Accounts
+Forward Visuals - from, Forward

 https://forwardvisuals.planet.militia

-Forward Visuals - from Forward

 Build and Operationalize a Planet.

 Expand and Update Independent Interest.